The Government Procurement Review: Greece

 Scope of procurement regulation

-For the provisions of Book II of Law 4412/2016 to apply, the contracting party is required to be a contracting entity (subjective condition) and the contract must have as its object the acquisition of works, supplies or services, so long as these works, supplies and services are intended for the execution of activities in the public interest.
+For the provisions of Book II of Law 4412/2016 to apply, the contracting party is required to be a contracting entity (subjective condition) and the contract must have as its object the acquisition of works, supplies or services, provided that these works, supplies and services are intended for the execution of activities in the public interest.
 Relevant thresholds also apply.

-The thresholds, excluding value added tax (VAT), for the implementation of the provisions of Book I are as follows:
+As of 1 January 2022, the thresholds – excluding value added tax (VAT) – for the implementation of the provisions of Book I are as follows:

 - €750,000 for public service contracts relating to social and other special services.